Crossmolina: Irish Civil War

 In September 1922, Malachy Geraghty (26) was shot and killed in the crossfire between Republicans and the Free State Army.
 Geraghty, a cattle dealer from Ballygar, was returning from the Crossmolina fair when he accidentally drove into a firefight in Ballina.
-Earlier in the month, Mossbrook House - a large mansion just outside Crossmolina - was burnt by Republicans.
 Shortly afterwards, the National Army arrested "Brig-General" Patrick Hegarty, who was the leader of the Republicans in Crossmolina.

 In October 1922, Republicans attacked the National Army Barracks in Crossmolina.
 After a five-hour gun battle, the Republicans were forced out of the town.
 In January 1923, the Barracks were again attacked by a sniper.
 There were no reported casualties but several private houses in the town were pierced by bullets.

 On 5 January 1923, Patrick Mahon, a native of Crossmolina, was shot dead by a National Army patrol in Ballina.
 The patrol heard shouts of "Up Kilroy," and "Up the Bolshies".
 The soldiers went to investigate and apprehended Mahon, who resisted arrest.
 On being brought to the barracks a National Army soldier pushed Mahon in the back with his rifle and a shot went off, killing Mahon instantly.
 An inquest later recorded a verdict of accidental death.

 Two irregulars - Nicholas Corcoran and Thomas Gill - were captured by the National Army in March 1923 in Massbrook, near Crossmolina.
 Corcoran was discovered with a revolver, ammunition, and explosives.
 A few days later, Jack Leonard was arrested in his home in Crossmolina.
 Leonard was the photographer who took one of the most iconic images of the War of Independence - "the Men of the West".
 It is the photo of the West Mayo IRA Flying Column, taken at Derrymartin on the slopes of Nephin mountain, in June 1921.
 It is widely regarded as the best contemporary photograph of an IRA Active Service Unit ever taken.